diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 ### GitLab Policy Service

-Not all limits can be easily defined in YAML.
-There are some more complex policies that require a bit more sophisticated and declarative programming language to describe them.
-One example of such language might be [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) language.
+Not all limits can be easily described in YAML.
+There are some more complex policies that require a bit more sophisticated approach and a declarative programming language used to enforce them.
+One example of such a language might be [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) language.
 It is a standardized way to define policies in
 [OPA - Open Policy Agent](https://www.openpolicyagent.org/).
 At GitLab we are